-Since the call for the public to nominate for NEBE membership position, the committee received about 200 names for the position via phone, fax, and electronic mail.
+Since the call for the public to nominate for the NEBE membership position, the committee received about 200 names for the position via phone, fax, and electronic mail.

-Dr. Meshesha Shewarega, chair of the recruiting committee, told the state-run EBC that, after in three phases of screening, the committee shortlisted eight candidates.
+Dr. Meshesha Shewarega, chair of the recruiting committee, told the state-run EBC that, after three phases of screening, the committee shortlisted eight candidates.